 Culture Days is a collaborative initiative that welcomes your participation.
 Everyone can play a role in Culture Days: Whether you are already passionate about arts and culture or curious to discover new cultural experiences, an artist, arts or cultural organization, community group, municipality, library, school, citizen, or business person, you can participate in and contribute to Culture Days!

-See the impact of Culture Days after four years in the 2013 Infographic Report.
+See the impact of Culture Days after four years in the Reports page.

 Culture Days aims to: